7AC/twif/README.md

         <keyword> ...
 ```

-To obtain a the key and token to access the Twitter API you need to register at [apps.twitter.com](https://apps.twitter.com).
+To obtain a key and token to access the Twitter API you need to register at [apps.twitter.com](https://apps.twitter.com).